Adligenswil

-Adligenswil is a municipality in Lucerne District in Canton of Lucerne in Switzerland.
-It is east of the city of Lucerne and borders on canton Schwyz.
+Adligenswil is a municipality in Lucerne District in the Canton of Lucerne in Switzerland.
+It is east of the city of Lucerne and borders on the canton of Schwyz.

 Geography

 Adligenswil is a spread out community on the north side of the valley of the Würzenbach river.
 3 km to the south-west, the Würzenbach flows into Lake Luzerne.
 The western part of the municipality is drained into the Ron valley.
 The main settlement, Adligenswil is located in a depression between Mount Dietschiberg and Mount Dottenberg, Stuben is on the western border of the municipality, and Dottenberg is on the slope of the hill of the same name.

 Adligenswil has an area of 7 km2.
 Of this area, 54.5% is used for agricultural purposes, while 24.3% is forested.
 Of the rest of the land, 19.5% is settled (buildings or roads) and the remainder (1.7%) is non-productive (rivers, glaciers or mountains).
 In the 1997 land survey, 24.32% of the total land area was forested.
 Of the agricultural land, 51.65% is used for farming or pastures, while 2.86% is used for orchards or vine crops.
 Of the settled areas, 11.87% is covered with buildings, 1.14% is industrial, 1.14% is classed as special developments, 2% is parks or greenbelts and 3.29% is transportation infrastructure.
 Of the unproductive areas, 0.14% is unproductive standing water (ponds or lakes), 0.29% is unproductive flowing water (rivers) and 1.29% is other unproductive land.

 The neighboring municipalities are Dierikon to the north, Udligenswil to the north-east, Küssnacht to the east, Meggen to the south, Lucerne in the south-west and Ebikon in the north-west.